 An Unexpected Path to Forensic Accounting

-I ended up being top in my class across all degree programs, and as I was getting ready to graduate, I was recruited by Cornell University.
-The career advisor at the college told me in no uncertain terms to decline the offer, stating I would never be able to be successful in an Ivy League university with me coming from a community college, much less a single mom.
+I ended up being top in my class across all degree programs and, as I was getting ready to graduate, I was recruited by Cornell University.
+The career advisor at the college told me in no uncertain terms to decline the offer, stating I would never succeed at an Ivy League university, having come from a community college—much less being a single mom.

 Unsatisfied with her position on the matter, I went to the chair of the accounting program and asked for a second opinion.
 He said, "Look, you've got two options.
 One, you can go to Cornell, and in two years you'll have been successful and you'll have a degree from Cornell, or you're not successful and you fail.
 Two, you don't even try at all and you're in the exact same place as you are right now."

 With the belief that I could achieve the impossible, not a penny to my name, and two young daughters in tow, we moved to Ithaca, New York so I could attend Cornell as a transfer student to finish my degree in applied economics and management.

 After graduating from Cornell, I moved to Charlotte, North Carolina, to accept a position in a public accounting firm.
 I happened to be the first woman hired into their forensic accounting group.
 I crisscrossed the country, doing investigations and litigation support engagements.